behrooz-a/ML_model_predict_delay/README.md

 3. Follow the steps in the notebook to preprocess the data, train the model, and evaluate its performance.
 4. Use the trained model to predict payment delays on new data.

+A piece of extra information has been provided as a PDF file for the reader (Overview)